 Best for: Vegan fine dining so good you’d never know it’s vegan

-The London vegan scene has proven time and time again that just about any food can be made vegan, and made vegan well, at that; take Pied a Terre, for example, a Goodge Street restaurant offering Michelin-star vegan à la carte and tasting menus.
+The London vegan restaurant scene has proven time and time again that just about any food can be made vegan, and made vegan well, at that; take Pied a Terre, for example, a Goodge Street restaurant offering Michelin-star vegan à la carte and tasting menus.
 Open for nearly 30 years, the restaurant serves a traditional French cuisine with subtle Greek influences under the watchful eye of new head chef Asimakis Chaniotis, who took the reins in 2017.

 It’s not cheap, but it is unforgettable; effortlessly delicate canapes followed by dainty portions of organic spelt, saffron and spring onion risotto, and celeriac rose paired with black winter truffle, black garlic consommé and piedmont hazelnuts and vegan petits fours.
 Sounds fancy, tastes divine.